64kramsystem/personal_notes/topics/linux_tools.md

 #
 # Some sources use `-dPDFSETTINGS=/prepress` for the best quality, but the [manual](https://www.ghostscript.com/doc/VectorDevices.htm#PSPDF_IN)
 # specifies that for the best quality, the default should be used.
+# `-dPDFSETTINGS=/ebook` gives a strong compression, with still good quality.
 #
 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dNOPAUSE -dBATCH -sOutputFile=$out $in